unoplatform/uno.extensions/doc/Navigation/HowTo-NavigateInXAML.md

 # How-To: Navigate in XAML

+This topic walks through controlling Navigation from XAML.
+This includes specifying data that should be attached to the navigation request.

+> [!Tip] This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
+Instructions for creating an application from the template can be found [here](../Extensions/GettingStarted/UsingUnoExtensions.md)

+## Step-by-steps

 - Navigation can be triggered from XAML based on:
     - tap an element
     - click on a button